 Conditional Readmission.
 A student completing academic work in progress at another institution may be granted conditional readmission.
 This conditional status remains effective until a final official transcript is received.
-The student is subject to Records Hold action, and additional registration privileges are withheld if this condition for readmission is not cleared by midsemester.
+Additional registration privileges are withheld if this condition for readmission is not cleared.